 - Ballots start to get mailed out to active voters

-- Drop boxes open to start accepting ballots
+- All drop boxes must open (if they aren't already) to start accepting ballots

 - Voting and polling centers open